xenserver/xenserver-build-env/README.md

 * https://bugs.centos.org/view.php?id=7480
 * https://github.com/docker/docker/issues/6980

-Start a container with a specified SRPM and XenServer branch name like so:
+Start a container with a XenServer branch name and at least one SRPM like so:

 ```
-./run.sh xenopsd-0.10.1-1+s0+0.10.1+10+gf2c98e0.el7.centos.src.rpm trunk-ring3
+./run.py trunk-ring3 xenopsd-0.10.1-1+s0+0.10.1+10+gf2c98e0.el7.centos.src.rpm
 ```

 The container will run yum-builddep against the SRPM, using the yum repository